karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 Our method for collobaration is based upon this wiki: https://gist.github.com/seshness/3943237

+### Create a branch with your changes

+    $ cd <project git dir>
+    $ git checkout -b <my-awesome-feature>

 ### Make and test your changes

 Make whatever changes you want to make.
 Make sure all tests pass:

+### Commit your changes

     $ mvn test

-### Create a branch with your changes

-    $ cd <project git dir>
-    $ git checkout -b <my-awesome-feature>
     $ git add .
     $ git status
     $ git commit -a